While the number has been ditched from the title, you should still consider Halo Infinite to be the sixth step in Master Chief’s epic arc.

 It starts with a UNSC soldier in space in a Pelican, with Master Chief making an appearance later in the clip.

 Sadly, there’s no gameplay, but there’s still plenty to scrutinize, including some loaded Cortana voiceover and a fractured Halo ring.

 343 Industries has said that it intends to develop Halo Infinite alongside its community.

 Rather than just releasing a beta for a couple of weeks, the studio is planning a flighting program, releasing different parts of the game for the community to test out.

 There’s no date for when this will begin.

-Fans of Halo: Reach’s armour customization will be pleased by Halo Infinite, as it will have the same depth.
+Fans of Halo: Reach’s armour customisation will be pleased by Halo Infinite, as it will have the same depth.